-The findings of previous archaeological investigations undertaken in the surrounds of Bridgewater and Brighton indicate that the most likely site types that will be encountered within the study area will be artefact scatters/Isolated artefacts and to a lesser extent shell midden deposits (due to the location of the study area 150m north of the Derwent River).
+The findings of previous archaeological investigations undertaken in the surrounds of Bridgewater and Brighton indicate that the most likely site types that will be encountered within the study area will be artefact scatters/Isolated artefacts and shell midden deposits (or a combination thereof).
 It is also possible, although less likely, that Aboriginal stone quarry or procurement sites will be present.
 The following provides a definition of these site types and a general predictive statement for their distribution within the study area.